arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 The first parameter can be a GeoJSON object or a coordinate array in `[longitude, latitude]` ordering.
 The second parameter is the documents field on which the index was created.

-You may also get results sorted in a descending order:
+You may also get results farthest away (distance sorted in descending order):

 ```
 FOR x IN geo_collection